Overview – Kibale NP

 Scenery

 Kibale supports a range of habitats over different altitude zones.
 The tropical forest on the Fort Portal plateau changes to savannah in the Albertine Valley floor in the south.
-The forest has suffered less from logging in the past compared to some other forests in the country and is therefore still relatively pristine and home to some very big mahoganies, figs and other hardwoods.
+The forest has suffered less from logging in the past compared to some other forests in the country.
+It is therefore still relatively pristine and home to some very big mahoganies, figs and other hardwood trees.

 Weather & Climate

-Kibale’s proximity to the equator gives it a temperate climate year-round, with a daily maximum of nearly 27°C/81°F. Temperatures are generally higher in the south of the park, where the altitude drops and the vegetation thins out.
-There’s no real Dry season to speak of, but the park does have two Wet seasons (March to May and August to November).
+Kibale’s closeness to the equator gives it a temperate climate year-round, with a daily average maximum of around 26°C/79°F. Temperatures are generally higher in the south of the park, where the altitude drops and the vegetation thins out.
+There’s no real Dry season to speak of, but rainfall is lowest in January, February, June and July.
+The wettest months are April, September, October and November, with other months falling between these extremes.

 Best Time To Visit